elliejaysc/simplesubgoal/README.md

 # Change Log

+**2021-07-20**: Feature Update!
+    - Added a new feature to allow the user to show the last Subscriber and have it track along the screen with the bar.
+This new feature comes with it own set of configuration fields found in the Last Subscriber Options section.
+    - Created a Main Config group for the main configuration fields.
+    - Updated the Subscriber & Goal Display Options to now have a Google Font selector.
+    - Added a Custom Font field to the Subscriber & Goal Display Options & the Last Subscriber Options that can be populated with hosted fonts that are not Google Fonts.
+Custom fonts can be added upon request.

 **2021-03-14**: Added a 5 minute interval watcher for the sub count to keep it up to date if any subs fall off without needing to refresh the browser source.

 **2021-02-26**: Updated sub period labels for clarification.